from small one page howto to huge articles all in one place

 DESCRIPTION

 Enables the use of an abstract Unix domain socket instead of establishing a TCP connection to a host.
-The parameter should be a char * to a zero terminated string holding the path of the socket.
-The path will be set to path prefixed by a NULL byte (this is the convention for abstract sockets, however it should be stressed that the path passed to this function should not contain a leading NULL).
+The parameter should be a char * to a null-terminated string holding the path of the socket.
+The path is set to path prefixed by a NULL byte.
+This is the convention for abstract sockets, however it should be stressed that the path passed to this function should not contain a leading NULL byte.

-On non-supporting platforms, the abstract address will be interpreted as an empty string and fail gracefully, generating a run-time error.
+On non-supporting platforms, the abstract address is interpreted as an empty string and fails gracefully, generating a runtime error.

 This option shares the same semantics as CURLOPT_UNIX_SOCKET_PATH(3) in which documentation more details can be found.
 Internally, these two options share the same storage and therefore only one of them can be set per handle.